HHSIDEAlab/hhsdevcloud-ansible/README.md

     $ sudo apt-get install python

+The following packages are also required by some of the Python modules that will be used:

+    $ sudo apt-get install libpq-dev

 ### virtualenv

 This project has some dependencies that have to be installed via `pip` (as opposed to `apt-get`).
 Accordingly, it's strongly recommended that you make use of a [Python virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to manage those dependencies.